Mary Gillham: Early life and family

 Gillham was born and brought up in Ealing, West London on 26 November 1921 to mother Edith Gertrude and father Charles Gillham, a secondary school teacher.
 The family resided at Birbeck Road in South Ealing and she attended Little Ealing Infants and Junior School.
 In 1927 the family moved to a newly built house at Gunnersbury Park (which later changed its name to Popes Lane), where she lived until her move to Wales in 1962.
 Gillham's elder brother, John, lived at this house until his death in March 2009.

 During her childhood Gillham enjoyed going on camping trips with her brother and parents, going to places such as Scotland, the Lake District as well as places closer to home.
 It was unusual to go camping at the time therefore whilst on these trips Gillham had a passion for noting and sketching everything she saw.
 On the eve of World War II, the family even went on a camping trip to Switzerland.

 Gillham left school at age 16 to start work at London City Council office in Westminster.
-This wasn't her natural habitat therefore when war was declared in 1939 she happily signed up to the Women's Land Army where she served five years on various farms milking cows, helping the vet on his rounds and learning how to be a hands-on land girl.
+This was not her natural habitat therefore when war was declared in 1939 she happily signed up to the Women's Land Army where she served five years on various farms milking cows, helping the vet on his rounds and learning how to be a hands-on land girl.